 Compound Interest Formula

-Compound interest is the interest that is calculated against a loan or deposit amount in which interest is calculated for the principal as well as the previous interest earned.
 The common difference between compound and simple interest is that in compound interest, interest is calculated for the principal amount as well as for the previously earned interest whereas simple interest depends only on the principal invested.

-Definition of Compound Interest
+Compound Interest Definition

 Compound interest is the interest calculated on the principal and the interest earned previously.
-It is denoted by C.I. it is very useful for investment and loan repayment purposes.
+It is denoted by C.I.
+It is very useful for investment and loan repayment purposes.
 It is also known as “interest on interest”.

 Compound interest is very useful in the banking and finance sectors and is also useful in other sectors.
 A few of its use are: